-Much of my work focuses on surface decoration, collage and juxtaposition.
-The vessel is a starting point for exploration of shape, and an interest in the sense of repair and assemblage has informed my method of construction over several years.
+These handbuilt ceramic pieces focus on surface decoration, collage and juxtaposition; where the vessel is a starting point for exploration of shape, and an interest in the sense of repair and assemblage has informed my method of construction over several years.

 I find that drawing and painting is integral to the development of the surface treatment of my pots.
-Layers of decorating slips are applied to build up the surface and create a depth that holds similarities to misty skies, or walks across the hills, which in turn allows the pots to create a sense of place – sometimes this can be a memory of a walk or a view across the sea adding to the notion of interpreting landscape.
+Layers of decorating slips are applied in a painterly manner to build up the surface and create a depth that holds similarities to misty skies, or walks across the hills, which in turn allows the vessels to create a sense of place.
+Often these pieces can evoke memories of a walk or a view across the sea adding to the notion of interpreting landscape.

 With each piece of clay I like to be able to weave the surface pattern in, around, out and through - to explore the space and composition much like a painting.
 This is worked alongside more controlled sgraffito techniques, sometimes in order to 'contain' the painted surface, and other times to continue it.